jnidzwetzki/bboxdb/README.md

 ## Changelog

 ### Version 0.0.4 (Alpha) - TBA
-- Implemented naming scheme for relations
+- Implemented naming scheme for tables
+- Added a start and stop script for Linux (using Apache jsvc)

 ### Version 0.0.3 (Alpha) - 16.02.2015
 - Implemented a network client